Discover the Penguin books that shaped us

 About Rebecca Lehmann

 Rebecca Lehmann is an award-winning poet and essayist.
 She has an MFA in poetry from the Iowa Writers’ Workshop, where she was a Maytag Fellow.
-Her collections include Between the Crackups, Ringer, which won the AWP Donald Hall Prize collection, and The Sweating Sickness.
+She is the author of three collections of poetry: Between the Crackups; Ringer, winner of the AWP Donald Hall Prize (selected by Ross Gay); and The Sweating Sickness.
 Her writing has appeared in American Poetry Review, The Kenyon Review, NPR’s The Slowdown, and the Academy of American Poets’ Poem-a-Day.
-She lives in Indiana with her family, where she is an associate professor of English and Gender and Women’s Studies at Saint Mary’s College
+She lives in Indiana with her family, where she is an associate professor of English and Gender and Women’s Studies at Saint Mary’s College.

 Details